shayaan-git/MetaFetchR/README.md

 As a bonus, I added optional AI enhancement of descriptions using OpenAI GPT-3.5.

 ### Challenges
-- **Scraping**: Many sites block bots or serve minimal metadata.
+- Scraping: Many sites block bots or serve minimal metadata.
 I handled this by falling back to `<title>` and `meta[name=description]`.
-- **AI**: Initially I tried Puter’s free GPT-5 Nano but it was blocked server-side.
+- AI: Initially I tried Puter’s free GPT-5 Nano but it was blocked server-side.
 I reverted to OpenAI with a safe fallback to scraped text.
-- **Rate limiting**: Arcjet required proper IP detection and `ARCJET_ENV=development` in dev mode to avoid warnings.
+- Rate limiting: Arcjet required proper IP detection and `ARCJET_ENV=development` in dev mode to avoid warnings.
-- **UUID handling**: Supabase enforces UUID format, so I had to validate IDs to prevent runtime errors.
+- UUID handling: Supabase enforces UUID format, so I had to validate IDs to prevent runtime errors.

 Overall, the project demonstrates clean backend architecture, error resilience, and optional feature integration.
 ```